 2. How Children Succeed: Grit, Curiosity, and the Hidden Power of Character by Paul Tough

-In How Children Succeed, Paul Tough reveals how teachers can develop optimism, conscientiousness, and grit within their students.
-After pupils acquire these qualities, they can not only accomplish their academic goals (such as acquiring a high GPA or honors diploma) but also become hard-working and curious individuals for life.
+In How Children Succeed, Paul Tough reveals how teachers can help their students develop optimism, conscientiousness, and grit [4].
+After pupils acquire these qualities, they can accomplish their academic goals (such as acquiring a high GPA or honors diploma) and grow into hard-working and curious individuals for life.

 3. What Works in Schools: Translating Research Into Action by Robert J. Marzano